isomerpages/ogp-poe-rayyan/pages/faq.md

 scheme that blends well.
 I then tested the contrast of the primary and secondary colours to ensure that it fulfils the minimum colour contrast of 4.5 for accessibility.
-I made a simple logo from the colour scheme to have some consistency with the site.</p>
+I made a simple logo from the colour scheme to have some consistency with the site, and other resources were from <a href="http://pexel.com" rel="noopener noreferrer nofollow" target="_blank">pexel.com</a> or my own.</p>
 <p>Other than that, I just played around with the features and see what worked
 on a page.
 I also added more content on some pages as I felt they looked a bit bare and I wanted to mimic an actual site.</p>